TachyonicProject/luxon/docs/source/tutorials/api.rst

 	$ luxon -i myapi myapi

 This does a number of things, it copies over the **policy.json**, **settings.ini**, and **wsgi.py** files from the package directory as well as creating **templates** and **tmp** directories inside **myapi**.
-The **tmp** directory is where all the session data will live, we will get to that later.
-The **templates** directory is where servable *html* templates will live when we make a Web App, we will get to that in the next tutorial.
-We won't actully write any code in the project directory, all of that will still happen in the package directory.
+The **tmp** directory is where all the session data will live.
+The **templates** directory is where servable *html* templates will live.
+Neither of these directories will be relevant in this tutorial.
+We won't actually write any code in the project directory, all of that will still happen in the package directory.
 We will however launch the webserver from the deployment directory, so I suggest keeping a separate terminal open here while we work.

 We almost have everything we need to launch a webserver that can serve dynamic Python content.
 Except of course the webserver itself.
 We will use Gunicorn_